-This value shall be recorded during the relevant test in Annex [4] using a two wheeled motor vehicle of category L3 as the vehicle in front
+This value shall be recorded during the relevant test in Annex [X] using a two wheeled motor vehicle of category L3 as the vehicle in front

-[2.5.8.
-Operating range
+[2.5.9.
+Operating range (remark: UK and Canada will propose new wording)

-The operating range of the visualisation system shall be determined by the application of the deterioration factor and the environmental factor to the value for the verified detection range.
+The operating range of the detection system shall be determined by the application of the deterioration factor and the environmental factor to the value for the verified detection range.
 This value shall be rounded down to the nearest whole number.

-2.5.8.1.
+2.5.9.1.
 A time based deterioration factor of [20%] shall be applied to the detection range value.

-Notwithstanding the above, the manufacturer may provide evidence to demonstrate a lower level of deterioration.
+Notwithstanding the above, tThe manufacturer may shall provide evidence to demonstrate a lower level of deterioration.
 This shall be subject to agreement with the Technical Service.

-2.5.8.2.
+2.5.9.2.
 The detection range shall be further qualified to take account of performance limitations resulting from environmental conditions, e.g. rain.